AleBarte/Geomagic_Touch_ROS2_Drivers/README.md

 ## Troubleshooting
 1. On ubuntu 22.04 with the latest device drivers, the haptic rendering of the Touch seems to be susceptible to the presence of other
 HID devices (e.g. external mouse).
-When commanding a force to the touch, if the latter starts to vibrate or shake vilently try to unplug all other usb devices from your PC and reconnect the haptic device.
+When commanding a force to the touch, if the latter starts to vibrate or shake violently try to unplug all other usb devices from your PC and reconnect the haptic device.
 This should fix the issue.

 ## Citation